Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Evolution of astrospheres

-The effect of heliospheric and astrospheric absorption on stellar H\,I Lyman-$\alpha$ spectra [(emitted in the stellar atmosphere by de-excitation from the first excited to the ground state in neutral hydrogen atoms and absorbed en route to Earth by the inverse process)] is described by Fig.~\ref{Linsky-f4}, showing the journey of Lyman-$\alpha$ photons from the star to the observer.
-Most of the absorption is by interstellar gas in the line of sight from the star to the Sun, but the astrosphere and heliosphere provide additional absorption on the left and right sides of the interstellar absorption, respectively.
-The effect of the hydrogen wall around the Sun is to provide additional red-shifted absorption on the right side of the interstellar absorption feature because the neutral hydrogen gas in the solar hydrogen wall is slowed down and deflected relative to the inflowing interstellar gas.
+The effect of heliospheric and \indexit{astrosphere!absorption}astrospheric absorption on stellar H\,I Lyman-$\alpha$ spectra [(emitted in the stellar atmosphere by de-excitation from the first excited to the ground state in neutral hydrogen atoms and absorbed en route to Earth by the inverse process)] is described by Fig.~\ref{Linsky-f4}, showing the journey of Lyman-$\alpha$ photons from the star to the observer.
+Most of the absorption is by interstellar gas in the line of sight from the star to the Sun, but the astrosphere and heliosphere provide additional absorption on the [red] and [blue] sides of the interstellar absorption, respectively.
+The effect of the hydrogen wall around the Sun is to provide additional red-shifted absorption on the right side of [relative to] the interstellar absorption feature because the neutral hydrogen gas in the solar hydrogen wall is slowed down and deflected relative to the inflowing interstellar gas.
 Conversely, the absorption by the hydrogen wall gas around the star is seen as blue-shifted relative to the interstellar flow from our perspective outside the astrosphere, and is therefore seen on the left side of the absorption line. [\ldots\ By way of an example observation, the] bottom panel of Fig.~\ref{Linsky-f4} shows the H\,I (and [equivalent deuterium] D\,I) Lyman-$\alpha$ spectrum of the lower-brightness component of [the star] $\alpha$~Cen~B. Most of the intervening H\,I and D\,I between us and the star is interstellar, but the ISM cannot account for all of the H\,I absorption.
-As mentioned above, the red-shifted excess on the right side is heliospheric and the blue-shifted excess on the left is astrospheric.''
+As mentioned above, the red-shifted excess on the right side is heliospheric and the blue-shifted excess on the left is astrospheric.'' \activity{{\em Consider:} The Lyman\,$\alpha$ line (1215.67\,\AA), as the brightest UV emission line of late-type stars, is an important diagnostic in the study the energy budget of stellar chromospheres.
+But, as discussed in the text, much of the strongest emission is taken away by absorption of the line core by circumstellar and interstellar hydrogen.
+What is the common property of late-type stars that enable us to observe the Lyman\,$\alpha$ line mostly as emitted by these stars?
+Quantify a threshold value for that property to be useful.
+Once you formulate the answer, you can look at \citet{2022arXiv220101315Y} for a study of suitable target stars. \mylabel{act:intrinsiclya}}

 \figindex{../wood/art/wood_linsky_f7.ps}